Nikon D850 vs Sony A850

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A850 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A850 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A850 from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D850 and A850 can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Sony A850 Manual.

 So what is the bottom line?
 Is the Nikon D850 better than the Sony A850 or vice versa?
 The listing below highlights the relative strengths of the two models.